StepanTita/StepanTita/README.md

 ### 🧰 **Professional Toolkit**
 - **Languages**: Python, GoLang, C++, SQL
 - **Technologies**: Databricks, PySpark, Hive, PyTorch, Tensorflow, PostgreSQL, NoSQL (Redis, Mongo)
-- **Tools**: gRPC, REST, Docker, Terraform, Bash, AWS
+- **Tools**: gRPC, REST, Docker, Terraform, Bash, AWS, Google Cloud

 ### 🌟 **A Bit More About Me**
 I bring nearly 2 years of experience in the crypto sphere, working as a backend developer, primarily with GoLang.
 I then transitioned into the CRM domain for a year, giving me a robust understanding of micro-service architectures.
 While I've delved into multiple languages professionally, **Python** remains my true love ❤️.
 The highlight of Summer 2023?
 My ML/DS internship with the **Volvo Group**.
-Currently working on some inspiring projects in the real of NLP in the role of a Graduate Research Assistant at Fordham University.
+Currently working on some inspiring projects in the real of NLP in the role of a Graduate Researcher at Fordham University.

 ---